openxla/community/rfcs/20230510-common-benchmark-suite.md

 ```

 Here is another example with IREE.
 It extends the common benchmark suite with
-its own configurations and flags.
-The existing IREE benchmark framework can then
+IREE's own configurations and flags.
+The existing IREE benchmark framework can
-compile and run benchmarks following the detailed configurations.
+then compile and run benchmarks following the detailed configurations.
 Some
 implementation details are ommited.

 ```py